 This can be done online

 The V750 document should be filled in and signed at section one.
 Note that "Vehicle Registration Number" refers to the present mark of the vehicle.

 The "Validation Character" can be found on the inside cover of the registration certificate (V5C) in section four.

 (You can change the name and address if you are the new keeper at the same time).

 Your vehicle should have uptodate Insurance, tax and MOT if appropriate

 Your new V5C will come direct from DVLA, Swansea.

-You, the purchaser, can apply to change your address by filling in section four and signing it at section eight.
-Then post the certificate to DVLA Personalised Registrations, DVLA, Swansea, SA99 1DN.
+You, the purchaser, can apply to change your address by filling in section three and signing it at section six.
+Then post the certificate to DVLA Personalised Registrations, DVLA, Swansea, SA99 1DS.